William Forbes Gatacre: Military career

+Major General Lord Kitchener, sirdar of the Egyptian Army (centre right), in discussion with the commander of the British brigade on the Nile, Major General Sir William Gatacre.
+Also with the group are Gatacre's orderly, Lieutenant Ronald Brooke of the 7th Hussars, and his aide-de-camp, Captain James Watson of the King's Royal Rifle Corps, at the start of the campaign.

 At the outbreak of the Second Boer War, Gatacre was placed at the head of the 3rd division, with the rank of lieutenant-general.
 He was the commanding general of the Imperial forces at the Battle of Stormberg, during Black Week, in which 135 men were killed and 696 captured in an ambush.
+Although General Sir Redvers Buller, the British Commander-in-Chief in South Africa, publicly ascribed the defeat to bad luck only, and it was also suggested that his guides had been treacherous, Gatacre was blamed by many soldiers and commentators for the defeat.
+He was known for restless activity and for imposing needless marches and labour on his troops.
+He remained in command of the understrength 3rd Division, but after General Lord Roberts replaced Buller as Commander-in-Chief, he was sidelined to various occupation and "mopping-up" duties.
+He was eventually relieved of command after failing to rescue the Royal Irish Rifles who surrendered to Orange Free State Commandant-General Christiaan de Wet after a siege at Reddersburg on 3 April 1900.

-His reputation, high after Omdurman, sank after Stormberg, and he returning to England and to his pre-war posting as General Officer Commanding Eastern District from June 1900 to December 1903.
+His reputation, high after Omdurman, was diminished after Stormberg and subsequent action, and he returned to England and to his pre-war posting as General Officer Commanding Eastern District from June 1900 to December 1903.
 He retired in 1904.

 In 1906 he embarked on a trading expedition through Anglo-Egyptian Sudan.
-He died of fever near Gambela, Ethiopia, an Anglo-Sudanese enclave leased by Emperor Menelik II, where Britain was in the process of establishing a port and customs station.
+He died of fever near Gambela, Ethiopia, an Anglo-Sudanese enclave leased by Emperor Menelik II, where Britain was in the process of establishing a port and a customs station.

-Gatacre had a reputation of working his men hard, with his energetic style of leadership leading to subordinate officers often resenting him for not letting them get on with their jobs in their own way.
+Gatacre had a reputation of working his men hard, with his energetic style of leadership leading to subordinate officers often resenting him for not letting them do their jobs in their own way.
 The ordinary soldiers called him "General Backacher" but recognised that his activities were generally benevolent and on the whole thought well of him.